joachimverleysen/chess-engine/README.md

 To run this project, you need to have the following software installed:

 - **Qt5**: This project is built using the Qt5 framework, so you'll need to have it installed on your system.

+## Attribution Requirement

+If you use or copy any part of this project, please ensure to give proper credit by mentioning my name.
+Any form of plagiarism is not allowed.

+## To be implemented:
+- Calling UNDO/REDO on a promotion or en passant move
+- Loading and saving chess positions